jo-sm/ephemeral-web-chat/README.md

-# Emphemral chat app
+# Ephemeral, secure web chat application

-An Angular application for secure, ephemeral chats using WebRTC and WebSockets.
+An Angular application for ephemeral and secure chats using WebRTC and WebSockets.

 ## Trying it out